-Walking and Back Health
+Walking and back health

-- Core strength – Walking requires balance, which in turn requires a strong core.
+- Core strength.
+Walking requires balance, which in turn requires a strong core.
 A strong core is important for supporting your vertebrae, leading to better back health.

-- Bone density – Walking for exercise promotes healthy bones and can help to reduce pain caused by osteoarthritis.
+- Bone density.
+Walking for exercise promotes healthy bones and can help to reduce pain caused by osteoarthritis.

-- Improved posture – One issue that absolutely contributes to back pain is poor posture.
+- Improved posture.
+One issue that absolutely contributes to back pain is poor posture.
 A regular walking program can improve posture, which can lead to reduced back pain.

-- Increased circulation – The soft tissues in your spine require strong circulation to pump out toxins and get the nutrients they need.
+- Increased circulation.
+The soft tissues in your spine require strong circulation to pump out toxins and get the nutrients they need.
 Walking increases your circulation, which helps support good spinal health.

 Starting a walking program

 As with any exercise routine, it’s best to start small and gradually build to a higher level of activity.
-Your physician may recommend beginning with five minutes of walking a day and eventually working up to a regular routine of 30 minutes of walking three to four times per week.
+Your doctor may recommend beginning with five minutes of walking a day and eventually working up to a regular routine of 30 minutes of walking three to four times per week.

 Good walking form can also help maximize the benefits of your walking program while minimizing the risk of injury.
 Be sure to keep your head up, your shoulders straight and relaxed and your abdominal muscles engaged for support.
-A trainer can give you specific pointers for correcting your form.

 As with any exercise routine, check with your physician before beginning, and keep him or her informed of your progress.
 Report any injuries immediately, and seek medical advice for proper rest and healing techniques.